-The Minister for Agriculture and Northern Australia, the Hon David Littleproud MP, has released the Commonwealth Biosecurity 2030 roadmap, which outlines how we will build our future system and keep Australia at the forefront of best-practice biosecurity.
+The Commonwealth Biosecurity 2030 roadmap, outlines how we will build our future system and keep Australia at the forefront of best-practice biosecurity.

 We'll do this by focusing on better governance and regulation, improved use of available technology, supporting our people capability, as well as sustainable, effective funding.
 This will give us strong ongoing commitment from those who play a key role in our biosecurity system, such as industry, government and community.
 It will also support our people capability on the ground, and better use of data and technology so we can work smarter.